Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

 Here are the combinations of SkyMiles Amex cards that will upgrade each Medallion level.

 For a one year upgrade, get the Platinum Delta SkyMiles Credit Card.
-You’ll earn 5,000 MQMs just for signing up, and you’ll need to spend $50,000 on the credit card to earn 20,000 more MQMs.
+You’ll earn 5,000 MQMs after required spend, and you’ll need to spend $50,000 on the credit card to earn 10,000 more MQMs and 10,000 bonus miles within a calendar year.

 If you think you’ll want to upgrade your status again, better to get the Delta Reserve card.

 Again, since you’ll need 25,000 additional MQMs, maximum, just get the Platinum Delta SkyMiles Credit Card.
-You’ll earn 5,000 MQMs as the signup bonus, spend $50,000 on the card within the calendar year to earn 20,000 additional MQMs.
+You’ll earn 5,000 MQMs as the signup bonus after required spend, spend $50,000 on the card within the calendar year to earn 10,000 additional MQMs and 10,000 bonus miles

 If you think you’ll want to upgrade your status again, it is better to get a Reserve card since it can earn 30,000 MQMs after the first year, compared to 20,000 for the Platinum.